 Roxana Yanez Gonzalez

-Roxana Yanez Gonzalez is a doctoral candidate in the Faculty of Education at the University of Ottawa.
+Roxana Yanez Gonzalez is an instructor at CÉGEP Heritage in the Early Childhood Care and Education program.
 Her main research interests are science and STEM in the early years and early childhood education for sustainability.
 Roxana completed her Bachelor of Education degree in Ecuador, her country of origin, and her master’s degree in Intercultural Education at the Freie Universitat Berlin.
 After moving back to Ecuador, Roxana worked as a middle school teacher at the German School in Quito where she developed a hands-on teaching approach.
-After moving permanently to Ottawa, Roxana obtained an early childhood education diploma and worked in a variety of early childhood settings over the past thirteen years including daycare centres and kindergarten classrooms.
-Roxana continued her studies at the University of Ottawa where completed a MEd program.
-Roxana teaches regularly in early childhood education programs at Algonquin College and at CÉGEP Heritage.
+After moving permanently to Ottawa, Roxana obtained an early childhood education diploma and has worked in a variety of early childhood settings over the past fifteen years including childcare centres and kindergarten classrooms.
+Roxana continued her studies at the University of Ottawa where she completed an MEd and a PhD in education, in the concentration of teaching and learning.

 Sue Dale Tunnicliffe

 Reader in Science Education, University College London (England)

 Dr Sue Dale Tunnicliffe is a zoologist as well as a Reader in Science Education, University College London Institute of Education (UCL IOE).
 She has taught in schools, to all ages, as well as at the university level, and has published widely in the field of science education.
 Sue was co-founder and first editor of the Journal of Emergent Science.
 She is presently working on STEM in play and is Chair of the Commonwealth Association for Science, Technology and Maths Educators.

 University Lecturer and Researcher, University of Helsinki (Finland)